BettyAtt/pands-problem-sheet/README.md

 This ReadMe explains how the code used to complete the weekly tasks for GMIT's Programming and Scripting module works and provides references.
 This assignment is part of the work done  to complete GMIT's Computer Science Data Analytics postgraduate degree.

-## Packages used in the completion of these problems.
+## Packages used in the completion of these problems:

 My code was written in Python using Conda 4.9.2 and tasks ran through the code editor VS Code Version 1.55.0 .
 All the code and documentation is stored publically on GitHub.
 Various modules and libraries were imported to complete the various tasks as indicated in the below code including importing Python's datetime module (Task 05) and numpy and matplotlib.pyplot (Task 08).